 GPS 1:1 Chromebook/Tablet Implementation Guide

-Chromebooks will be distributed to all students.
+Chromebooks will be distributed to all Griswold Public Schools students in grades 1-12.

 Chromebooks will be collected at the end of each school year.
 Instructions for collection will be given at a later date.
-Students leaving the district must return Chromebooks or Tablet to the Technology Department.
+Students leaving the district must return Chromebooks or Tablets to the Technology Department.
 Any Chromebook that is not returned will be considered stolen property, and law enforcement will be notified.

-Student owned devices are not supported for instructional purposes and should not be brought to school.
+Student-owned devices are not supported for instructional purposes and should not be brought to school.

 Griswold Public Schools will not be liable for them.

-General Reminders: In School
+General Reminders: Appropriate Use In School

 - Student in whose name a Chromebook is issued will be responsible at all times for its appropriate use.